-8.4 Supervisory and control instruments pertaining to the audit
+Supervisory and control instruments pertaining to the audit

-Please refer to 3.5.2, 3.5.3 and 3.6 of this Report.
+Please refer to points 3.5.2, 3.5.3 and 3.6 below.

-9. Information policy Investor Relations
+9. Information policy

-Guiding principles
+Investor Relations - Guiding principles

 Nestlé is committed to managing an open and consistent communication policy with shareholders, potential investors and other interested parties.
 The objective is to ensure that the perception of those parties about the historical record, current performance and future prospects of Nestlé is in line with management's understanding of the actual situation at Nestlé.